 - React Native apps can be developed in 33% less time.
 With less time taken for development, the overall cost of development is also reduced.

 - Blocks can be created in React Native using reusable ‘native components’.
-The reusable components allow saving in time as well as money.
+The reusable components allow for saving time as well as money.

 - Making a mobile app that’s responsive to all mobile screens can be costly.
 React Native mobile apps are seamless to work on a maximum number of devices seamlessly.

-Moreover, many people doubt that getting a cross-platform app would be sacrificing the performance of the mobile app.
+Moreover, many people doubt that getting a cross-platform app would sacrifice the performance of the mobile app.
 That’s never the case with React Native app development!